sydpan/SUTI/README.md

-# SUTI: A Multi-Modal Benchmark and Baseline for Vision-based Small UAV Target Detection and Tracking
+# SUTI: A Multi-Modal Benchmark for Vision-based Small UAV Target Detection and Tracking presented by IOMD
-* A dataset proposed in "SUTI: A multi-modal benchmark and baseline for vision-based **S**mall **U**AV **T**arget detection and tracking" (submitted to IEEE TGRS).
+* A dataset proposed in "SUTI: A multi-modal benchmark and baseline for vision-based small UAV target detection and tracking" (submitted to IEEE TGRS).
-* A dataset presented by Shenzhen Key Laboratory of **I**ntelligent Optical Measurement and Detection, Shenzhen University.
+* A dataset presented by Shenzhen Key Laboratory of Intelligent Optical Measurement and Detection, Shenzhen University.
-* Welcome to apply for our laboratory's Master's and Doctoral programs if you are interested in **visual navigation** or **pattern recognition**.
-About applications, please feel free to contact us at sydpan@qq.com (Dr. Pan) and yueqiang.zhang@szu.edu.cn (Prof. Zhang).
+* Welcome to apply for our group's Master's and Doctoral programs if you are interested in **VISUAL NAVIGATION** or **PATTERN RECOGNITION**.
+About applications, please feel free to contact us at sydpan@qq.com (Dr. Pan) and yueqiang.zhang@szu.edu.cn (Prof. Zhang, Group Leader).
 ## Update
 * Two additional sequences are being labeled. ----2024.12.02